bgelens/PSConfAsiaPullServer101WS/README.md

 ### Hyper-V

-If you are hosting the VMs locally on Hyper-V, download the technical preview vhdx by signing up [here](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewserver).
-If you are using another Hypervisor or virtualization system, download the ISO instead.
+If you are hosting the VMs locally on Hyper-V, download the evaluation vhd [here](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019) and create Generation 1 VMs!.
+If you are using another Hypervisor or virtualization system (or want to use Generation 2 Hyper-V VMs), download the ISO instead.

 Create 2 VMs, each with a copy or fresh installation of Windows Server 2019.